 The src directory contains the full source code of the Baserow backend module.

 api: is a Django app that exposes Baserow via a REST API.
-Even though it is an optional app it is by default installed and it is highly recommend to use this.
-It contains several directories each with their urls, views, serializers and errors related to a specific part.
-For example the groups and application both have their own directory.
-There are also several modules that contain some generic classes, functions, decorators that are reused throughout the code.
+Even though it is an optional app it is installed by default.
+It’s highly recommended to use this package.
+It contains several directories each with their urls, views, serializers, and errors related to a specific part.
+For example, the groups and application both have their own directory.
+There are also several modules that contain some generic classes, functions, and decorators that are reused throughout the code.
 The

 urls.pymodule is included by the root url config under the namespace